-The current stormwater flow control standard only requires controlled release for infrequent, large storms (50% of 2-year = 1.4" in 24-hrs at Oly Airport) and is intended to only protect against stream bank erosion and control downstream flooding impacts.
+The current stormwater flow control standard only requires controlled release for infrequent, large storms (50% of 2-year peak flow = 1.4 inches in 24-hrs at Olympia Airport) and is intended to only protect against stream bank erosion and control downstream flooding impacts.
 Smaller storm events are routed through stormwater facilities with little to no restrictions.
 This flow control standard can be met by detention ponds only, with little or no infiltration.

-The new LID flow control standard (required by 2016 in parts of Thurston County) will provide control for much smaller storms (8% of 2-year = 0.22" in 24-hrs at Oly Airport).
-It is intended reduce the volume of stormwater runoff and limit low flows to pre-development (forested) conditions.
+The new LID flow control standard (required by 2016 in parts of Thurston County) will provide control for much smaller storms (8% of 2-year peak flow = 0.22 inches in 24-hrs at Olympia Airport).
+It is intended reduce the volume of stormwater runoff and limit low flows to predevelopment (forested) conditions.
 Based on recent research, changes to these low flows can have impacts to stream quality and the increased volume of runoff increases pollutant loadings.
 In general to meet this standard requires extensive infiltration of stormwater into the ground through bioretention, porous pavement, infiltration ponds/trenches, etc. A detention pond in the majority of cases cannot be the only stormwater control method, mainly because they would be prohibitively large to meet the standard.